andrewooi924/java-roguelike-game/design-docs/REQ1_DesignRationale.md

-# REQ1:Let it grow! :deciduous_tree:
+# REQ1:Let it grow! :deciduous_tree: Design Rationale

 For reference, here are the class diagrams and the sequence diagrams.